ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0
+# Upgrading vSphere software from version 6.5 or 6.7 to 7.0
 {: #vs_vsphere_70_upgrade}

 VMware vSphere® is a streamlined and optimized ordering platform for VMware®.
 With this platform, you can build your own {{site.data.keyword.IBM}}-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.